inductiva/inductiva/docs-sources/expand/bring-your-own-cloud/launch-machines-on-gcp/index.md

 - **Comply** with organizational policies that require compute to remain in your cloud account
 - **Run simulations seamlessly** with the same experience as Inductiva's managed infrastructure

-## How It Works

-When you create a BYOC machine group, Inductiva creates a VM instance in your GCP account that runs a **task-runner container**.
-This container acts as a bridge between your GCP infrastructure and Inductiva's backend services.
-Here's the flow:

-1. **VM Creation**: Inductiva creates a VM in your GCP project with the specified machine type and configuration
-2. **Task-Runner Deployment**: The VM automatically launches a task-runner container that connects to Inductiva's backend
-3. **Seamless Integration**: The task-runner handles communication with Inductiva's API and manages simulation execution
-4. **Resource Management**: You maintain control over the VM lifecycle while Inductiva manages the simulation orchestration

-**Security Note**: Your GCP credentials and API keys are **never sent to Inductiva** and Inductiva **never has access to them**.
-All GCP operations (VM creation, deletion, metadata management) are performed entirely on your local machine using your authenticated gcloud CLI, ensuring your credentials remain secure and private.

-For more detailed information about the task-runner, see the [Task-Runner Guide](../use-local-task-runner/index.md).

 ## Prerequisites